dydzio0614/dyd_achievements/README.md

 # dyd_achievements

 Star Wars Jedi Knight: Jedi Academy server-side lugormod plugin, which adds simple achievements to the game.
+Was used on EU lugormod for a while (http://lugormod.tk).

 Can be opened using Visual Studio 2010 or later.